awused/aw-fm/README.md

 customizable keybinds.

 Mouse controls are not customizable but should work as expected.
 Middle clicking on a file or directory is the same as the `NewBackgroundTab` command below.
+Shift clicking on a tab will open it in a horizontal split, control clicking in a vertical split.

 ### Customization